PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 > > ```pip install requests```
 > > ```pip install psutil```

-> Navigate to the location of the .py file:
+> Navigate to the folder of the .py file:

 > > ```cd <dir>```